benshimonz/V1/README.md

 Quantifiers can also be used for relationships.
 In such cases, each branch may start with:

-* A green rectangle (relationship's property limitation / tag)
+* A green rectangle (relationship's property value constraints / tag)
 * An aggregate condition / an aggregation tag
 * A quantifier